Noble Flaire

-Life History
+Life history

 Noble Flaire was bred by Bob Whitney and Judy Whitney of Cox's Creek, KY and foaled in 1984.
 He was sired by Noble Command and out of Lost River Sanfield.
 In 1984, Herbert V. Kohler, Jr. of Kohler Stables bought Noble Flaire for a record price for a weanling at the time, and that was the last time he changed hands for the remainder of his life.
 He made his show ring debut as a yearling colt in 1985.
 By the time he was two years old, he was already garnering attention.
 People would run to watch him perform, and throngs of people would follow him out of the ring after his victory pass just to see him trot.

-By the time Noble Flaire retired from the show ring in 1991, he had won numerous World Championship titles including an unprecedented three Park Harness World Championships.
+By the time Noble Flaire retired from the show ring in 1991, he had won numerous World Championship titles including three Park Harness World Championships.
 This impressive horse died in 2006, but has left behind numerous progeny to carry on his name including the World Champions HVK Flaire Time, HVK Bell Flaire, Nostradamus, HVK Courageous Flaire, and HVK Vibrance, to name just a few.

-Titles Won
+Titles

 The titles Noble Flaire has won include: